- Home

 When we feel any of these, we’re more prone to self-destructive behaviour, such as drinking too much.
 But if you’re craving a drink, this feeling will pass.
 It usually takes about 20 minutes for a craving to subside, so try to do something to distract yourself, play it forward, and imagine how you’ll feel tomorrow if you start drinking now.

 Remember, though, that quitting alcohol can be tough, and having a drink doesn’t mean you’ve failed.
-Ultimately, this may cement why you want to part with alcohol, and give you a renewed focus on the rewards you could reap in the long run.
+Ultimately, this may cement why you’re looking to part with alcohol, and give you a renewed focus on the rewards you could reap in the long run.

 Have you given up alcohol recently?
 Will you be putting any of these tips into practise?
-Or do you have any tips of our own you’d like to share?
-We’d love to hear from you in the comments below.
+Or do you have any of our own you’d like to share?
+We’d be interested to hear from you in the comments below.